Site map

 - While you are waiting for a decision

-- When you have received a decision on your asylum application
+- After a decision on your application for asylum

 - Extending a residence permit